foundation/foundation-emails/docs/pages/css-guide.md

 Now that you have an inlined email, you'll need to test it in real email clients to verify that it looks correct.
 All of Foundation's built-in components have already been tested in every major email client, so we've done a lot of the work for you.
 However, you'll want to test your email before you send it out to the masses.

 The most popular tool for testing emails is [Litmus](https://litmus.com/).
 All you have to do is paste in the HTML of an email, and you get a live preview in any email client you want.

+It's up to you what email clients are important to test in, but you can [see our compatability list](compatibility.html) for recommendations.

 ---